Pickleball Gear

 • You don't want to spend over $100:

-this paddle has plenty of spin and power to match its awesome control.
+the PRISM Flash has spin and power to match its control and forgiveness.

 Pass if: